johnxu21/johnxu21.github.io/teaching/CS472/Timetable/GPT/gpt.md

 6. Software management tasks, e.g.,
   * Effort estimation

 In the next four sections, we provide **concrete examples on how developers are using ChatGPT**.
-We demonstrate two uses how developers incorporate code from ChatGPT:
+We demonstrate three uses how developers incorporate code from ChatGPT:

  - **Use case 1:** Developers incorporate the entire code snippet suggested by ChatGPT into the pull request.
 This is shown in **Example 1** and **Example 2**.
  - **Use case 2:** Developers incorporate the **portion** the code snippet suggested by ChatGPT into the pull request.
 This is shown in **Example 3**.